python/cpython/Doc/library/multiprocessing.shared_memory.rst

    to an existing shared memory block, the ``size`` parameter is ignored.

-   *track*, when enabled, registers the shared memory block with a resource tracker process.
-This process ensures proper cleanup of shared memory blocks even when all other processes with access to the memory have failed to do so (mainly due to being killed by signals).
+   *track*, when enabled, registers the shared memory block with a resource tracker process on platforms where the OS does not do this automatically.
+   The resource tracker ensures proper cleanup of the shared memory even if all other processes with access to the memory exit without doing so.
    Python processes created from a common ancestor using :mod:`multiprocessing` facilities share a single resource tracker process, and the lifetime of shared memory segments is handled automatically among these processes.